Ryzhara/pygvas/docs/gvas_file.md

 ## Notes
 - The format is designed for backward compatibility
-- Property values can vary in structure based on their type
+- PropertyFactory values can vary in structure based on their type
 - The format supports both compressed and uncompressed data
 - Game-specific extensions (like PalWorld's header) are handled transparently